Disability and Diversity Training

 With Lucy on her first Christmas as part of the family

 This hasn’t stopped her living a full and varied life with lots of patchwork, reading, cooking, travel and other adventures along the way.
-Speaking of travel she was introduced to her husband via mutual friends from Norway, moved to Perth to join him 10 years ago ,and hasn’t looked back since.
+Speaking of travel she was introduced to her husband via mutual friends from Norway, moved to Perth to join him, and hasn’t looked back since.

 Martin and Kerrie at their engagement party